TobiAbanishe/headcount-forecasting/README.md

 ## About the Author

-Oluwutobi Abanishe is an HR Analyst and BI Specialist with experience in SAP HCM, Power BI, SQL, and Python, focused on translating workforce data into actionable planning decisions.
+Oluwatobi Abanishe is an HR Analyst and BI Specialist with experience in SAP HCM, Power BI, SQL, and Python, focused on translating workforce data into actionable planning decisions.

 [LinkedIn](https://linkedin.com/in/oluwatobiabanishe) | [GitHub](https://github.com/TobiAbanishe) | tobi.abanishe@gmail.com